SirHaagen/react_project6/README.md

-# react_project6
+# 2nd React project using event handlers

-2nd React project using event handlers
+I am an active student learning CSS, JS, React, Sass, and many other stuffs.
+Looking for a challenging job opportunity